 I was talking to a friend who’d been on a six-month trip through Africa and I asked him about the most important thing he learned from that trip.
 Without any hesitation, he answered, “That trip taught me to follow my heart”.
 I could absolutely relate to his answer.
 Years ago, I embarked on a five-month round-the-world trip.
 The lessons I learned during that trip had a profound impact on myself and my outlook on life.
 When I returned home, I knew my life wouldn’t be the same again.
 Travel had taught me so many new things about the world and myself.
-I wrote an ebook called “Travelations: The Trip That Opened My Eyes” and did a video interview on Solo Traveler as a reminder to myself of these lessons and, hopefully, as a source of inspiration to others.
+I wrote an ebook called “Travelations: The Trip That Opened My Eyes” as a reminder to myself of these lessons and, hopefully, as a source of inspiration to others.

 Curious about what others have learned from their travels, I decided to ask my fellow bloggers about their views on what travel can teach us.
 Below are their insightful answers to the question:

 What has travel taught you?

 Travel has taught me to see the details of life.
 In the familiar, my eyes brush over the surroundings as I pursue my daily tasks and goals with a kind of mental tunnel vision.
 Traveling removes me from the known and forces me to be more attentive: from the way blades of grass jitter in the wind to the calcium deposits crawling up ancient fountains to the ripple of cloud shadows over ceramic roof tiles.
 These details hold the wonder in life; travel gives me access to them.
 The result is a richer, more meaningful experience and long lasting memory.

 I’ve eaten sheep’s testicles, I’ve slept in a smokey, claustrophobic train cubicle, I’ve tip-toed around hundreds of worshipping monks and I’ve mastered the art of peeing in a hole in the ground (many Asian toilets).